SumitNalavade/VS-Code-ReadMe-Editor/README.md

 # VSCode Webview React Boilerplate

-An awesome boilerplate for developing VSCode Extension Webview in `React`, `React Router` and `TypeScript`.
+An awesome boilerplate for developing VSCode Extension Webview in `React`, and `TypeScript`.

 ![screenshot](screenshot.gif)